 Colour tips for a water wise landscape

-With the current water shortage in the Western Cape, Cape Contours Landscape Solutions is focused squarely on incorporating Water Wise plants and principles into every landscape we create.
+With the current water shortage in the Western Cape, Contours Landscapes offer solutions focused squarely on incorporating Water Wise plants and principles into every landscape we create.

 So to help the water-conscious gardener, we have added to our list of our best water wise plants.

 In the Cape, now is a good time to get the planning done for your garden before the long anticipated rains arrive and planting can finally begin.

 Decide which plants are too water intensive to survive down the line and with the help of gardening books or a professional Landscape Designer, re-evaluate problem areas in your garden.

 In this blog, Contours Landscapes looks at more of our favourite hardy species and why our Garden Design team love them.

 Confetti bush – a very common indigenous, buchu-like medium to large shrub covered with tiny white or light pink flowers for most of spring and summer.
 "We still love them for the soft limey-green texture that their fine leaves add amongst darker leaved plants like Carissa macrocarpa or structural Strelitzia species and Aloes." – Lucy Schnell

 Asparagus ferns – Great filler plants for shady to semi-shaded areas, these hardy indigenous plants store their water in bulblets along their roots, making them seriously tough.
 We especially love 'Asparagus densiflorus 'Meyersii' for its bushy cat's tails that add form in a shady garden of groundcovers.
 Also Asparagus densiflorus 'Sprengeri' for its fluffy effect which looks great mass-planted in shady retaining walls or amongst sculptural Cycas and Arum species. – Julia Budden